Deprivation of Liberty Safeguards Team and Submission of DOLS forms

 The new scheme makes a number of significant changes to the current DOLS scheme, and the Government's intention is for the new Act to be implemented on 1 October 2020.

-New responsibilities will be given to Acute NHS Hospitals, CCG's and Care Home Managers.
+New responsibilities will be given to Acute NHS Hospitals, Clinical Commissioning Groups (CCGs) and Care Home Managers.

 Surrey County Council are making plans for how best to introduce the new legislation whilst work and subsequent public and parliamentary consultations are completed, along with the development of Regulations to support the Act.